Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Additional Experiments

 \subsection{1-D Mixture of Gaussians Toy Example}

 This section is complementary to the $1$-D mixture of Gaussians experiment in Sec. \ref{sec:experiments} of the main text.
 We compare \ac{DSVGD} with \ac{PVI} and the counterpart centralized schemes.
-In Fig. \ref{fig:all_global_iter_number}, we plot the KL divergence between the global posterior $q_{opt}(\theta)$ and its current approximation $q(\theta)$ as a function of the global iteration index $i$, which corresponds to the number of communication rounds for decentralized schemes.
+In Fig. \ref{fig:all_global_iter_number}, we plot the KL divergence between the global posterior $q_{opt}(\theta)$ and its current approximation $q(\theta)$ as a function of the number of communication rounds $i$, which corresponds to the number of communication rounds for decentralized schemes.
 We use $N=200$ particles for \ac{U-DSVGD} and \ac{DSVGD} with $L=L^\prime=200$ local iterations.
 The number of \ac{SVGD} iterations is fixed to $800$.
-A Gaussian prior $p_0(\theta) = \mathcal{N}(\theta|0,1)$ is assumed in lieu of the uniform prior considered in Fig. \ref{fig:mixture_toy} to facilitate the implementation of \ac{PVI} and \ac{GVI} which was done following \citet[Property 4]{PVI}.
+A Gaussian prior $p_0(\theta) = \mathcal{N}(\theta|0,1)$ is assumed in lieu of the uniform prior considered in Fig. \ref{fig:mixture_toy} to facilitate the implementation of \ac{PVI} and conventional centralized \ac{GVI} which was done following \citet[Property 4]{PVI}.
+More specifically, we use Gaussian approximate likelihoods, i.e., $t_k(\theta|\eta)=\mathcal{N}(\theta| \frac{-\eta_1}{2\eta_2}, \frac{-1}{2\eta_2})$ with natural parameters $\eta_1$ and $\eta_2 < 0$.
 We observe that \ac{DSVGD} has similar convergence speed as PVI, while having a superior performance thanks to the reduced bias of non-parametric models.
 Furthermore, \ac{DSVGD} exhibits the same performance as \ac{U-DSVGD} with the advantage of having memory requirements that do not scale with the number of iterations.
-Finally, both \ac{U-DSVGD} and \ac{DSVGD} converge to the performance of (centralized) \ac{SVGD} as the number of global iterations increases.
+Finally, both \ac{U-DSVGD} and \ac{DSVGD} converge to the performance of (centralized) \ac{SVGD} as the number of rounds increases.

 In Fig. \ref{fig:far_lh_global_local}, we plot the same KL divergence as function of the number of local iterations $L$.
-We use $I=5$ global iterations for the decentralized schemes.
+We use $I=5$ rounds for the decentralized schemes.
 It is observed that non-parametric schemes-namely \ac{SVGD} and (U-)DSVGD-require a sufficiently large number of local iterations in order to outperform the parametric strategies \ac{PVI} and \ac{GVI}.